Get help in principal component analysis in R

 Principal component analysis in R

-Principal component analysis is a statistical technique used to represent high dimensional data in a more tractable, easier to understand, lower dimensional form without losing its meaning.
+The principal component analysis is a statistical technique used to represent high-dimensional data in a more tractable, easier to understand, lower-dimensional form without losing its meaning.
 Data sets with high dimensions are more difficult to compute, analyze, and visualize.
 To effectively manipulate such data, we need to get rid of the redundant dimensions and keep only the most essential dimensions.
-There are two ways through which principal component analysis can be performed in R: – spectral decomposition and singular value decomposition.
+There are two ways through which principal component analysis can be performed in R: - spectral decomposition and singular value decomposition.
 The spectral decomposition examines the correlations and covariances between variables and singular value decomposition studies the correlations and covariances between individuals.
-Our R code homework help experts explore the concept of principal component analysis in R to make it easierto understand for students.
+Our R code homework help experts explore the concept of principal component analysis in R to make it easier to understand for students.

 Implementation of principal component analysis in R

-There are several steps involved in the implementation of principal component analysis in R. Our principal component analysis assignment help experts have listed these steps below:
+There are several steps involved in the implementation of principal component analysis in R. Our principal component analysis homework help experts have listed these steps below:

 1. Standardizing the data